To begin using Gradient, follow these preliminary steps:

 gradient experiments run singlenode --projectId <your-project-id> --clusterId <your-cluster-id> --container 'Test-Container' --machineType P4000 --command 'nvidia-smi' --name 'test-01' --workspace none --apiKey <your-api-key>

-Behind the scenes, your Experiment will be uploaded and executed on our cluster of machines starting with the command you provided.
+Behind the scenes, your Experiment will be uploaded and executed on your cluster starting with the command you provided.
 There are several optional Experiment parameters, such as to specify your workspace (the additional files to be used in your experiment).
 You can always use the

 --help option after any command in the CLI for more info.

 Experiments states transition from Queued > Pending > Running.
 Once the Experiment is in the Running state, you can watch your Experiment run in the CLI and web UI.
 An Experiment can complete with the following states: Success, Cancelled, Error, or Failed.

 Congratulations!
 You ran your first Experiment on Gradient 🚀